web analytics

 I would give this book to my two little girls, 2 1/2 and 1 1/2.
 It’s never too early to talk about these things but sometimes it can be difficult to explain it to small children.

-36. Kelly Schneider Sullivan on said:
+34. Kelly Schneider Sullivan says

 This is a great idea for a learning book